Performance of a SuperCDMS HVeV Detector with Sub-eV Energy Resolution and Single Charge-sensitivity: Cross-talk in CUTE Photon Calibration

 The value of A$_{\text{CT}}$ was first estimated by observing the position of the 0th peak as a function of $\lambda_{m}$, the measured mean of the Poisson distribution that describes the observed heights of the e$^-$/h$^+$ peaks.
 Since surface-trapping and charge-trapping can shift events away from e$^-$/h$^+$ peaks, there is a subtle difference between $\lambda_m$ and the mean number of photons absorbed in the detector (referred to as $\lambda$) depending on the probability of both surface-trapping (P$_{\text{ST}}$) and charge-trapping (P$_{\text{CT}}$).
 Both cross-talk and surface trapped events shift the mean of the 0th peak to higher A$_{\text{OF}0}$.
 We separated these effects by characterizing the 0th peak mean as a function of $\lambda_{m}$ and extrapolating to $\lambda_{m} = 0$ at which point the only contribution to the 0th peak mean is A$_{\text{CT}}$.
 We observed a linear relationship (see the orange curve in Fig.~\ref{fig:Lam0th}) between the 0th peak mean and $\lambda_{m}$ thus A$_{\text{CT}}$ was taken to be the y-intercept of the best fit line.

 To account for any systematic uncertainty introduced by cross-talk, we included A$_{\text{CT}}$ as a fitting parameter which would shift the detector response model along the x-axis.
 In accordance with our original estimate, we included a gaussian prior on A$_{\text{CT}}$ with a mean of 0.35 nA and standard deviation of 0.05 nA.
-The result of the fit gave A$_{\text{CT}}$ = 0.25 $\pm$ 0.02 nA which differed from our estimate by $\sim$2$\sigma$.
+The result of the fit gave A$_{\text{CT}}$ = 0.41 $\pm$ 0.02 nA which differed from our estimate by $\sim$1$\sigma$.
 However, as previously mentioned, the presence of charge trapping and surface trapping may affect the estimate of A$_{\text{CT}}$.
-To see whether this could explain the discrepancy we observe, we modeled the effect of a surface-trapping probability of 18.5\% (corresponding to the fit result) on $\lambda_{m}$ and repeated the linear fit which yielded an estimate for A$_{\text{CT}}$ of 0.33 $\pm$ 0.05 nA (see the data shown in blue in Fig. \ref{fig:Lam0th} and the corresponding linear fit).
-This corresponds to a $\sim$1.5$\sigma$ discrepancy between the result of the fit and our estimation of A$_{\text{CT}}$ thus we conclude the results are in agreement.
+We modeled the effect of a surface-trapping probability of 21.9\% (corresponding to the fit result) on $\lambda_{m}$ and repeated the linear fit which yielded an estimate for A$_{\text{CT}}$ of 0.32 $\pm$ 0.05 nA (see the data shown in blue in Fig. \ref{fig:Lam0th} and the corresponding linear fit).
+This corresponds to a $\sim$1.8$\sigma$ discrepancy between the result of the fit and our estimation of A$_{\text{CT}}$ thus we conclude the results are in agreement.